Steynzville/Blogsite/content/articles/upward-lighting-architectural-grazing.md

 > "The goal is not to light everything.
 The goal is to light what matters."

-In luxury design, grazing is not just illumination — it's a statement of architectural prestige.
+In luxury design, restraint often creates the strongest impression.

 **[→ Shop DASTOR Up and Down Wall Lights on Amazon](https://www.amazon.com/dp/B0BL7G9HB4?tag=steynenslin-20)** (Amazon's Choice)